Civil Rights Compliance Activities (93.001)

 Deadlines

 A complaint must be filed not later than 180 days of the alleged discrimination, unless the time for filing is waived for good cause.
-Complaints under the Privacy Rule must be filed within 180 days of the date when the complainant knew, or should have known, that the act or omission complained of occurred, unless the time limit is waived for good cause.
+Complaints under the Privacy and/or Security Rules must be filed within 180 days of the date when the complainant knew, or should have known, that the act or omission complained of occurred, unless the time limit is waived for good cause.
+Complaint processing time varies considerably based on the type of complaint, the complexity of the issues, and current OCR caseload.

 Appeals

 Individuals can appeal a civil rights discrimination complaint determination in some instances by submitting, in writing, a request for reconsideration to the Director, Office for Civil Rights.
-OCR imposes civil money penalties (CMPs) on a covered entity found to be in violation of the HIPAA Privacy Rule.
-If CMPs are imposed by OCR, the covered entity may request a hearing in which an HHS administrative law judge (ALJ) decides if the CMPs are supported by the evidence in the case.
+OCR imposes civil money penalties (CMPs) on covered entities and their business associates found to be in violation of the HIPAA Privacy, Security and/or Breach Notification Rules.
+If CMPs are imposed, the covered entity, or any applicable business associates, may request a hearing in which an HHS administrative law judge (ALJ) decides if the CMPs are supported by the evidence in the case.
 OCR is required to present the evidence to support the imposition of CMPs to the ALJ.
-The covered entity may also then appeal the ALJ's decision to the HHS Departmental Appeals Board (DAB) and ultimately to the U.S. Courts of Appeal.
+The covered entity and/or business associate(s) may also then appeal the ALJ's decision to the HHS Departmental Appeals Board (DAB) and ultimately to the U.S. Courts of Appeal.

 Renewals